Policies

 • or, a significant reduction in physical or mental capacity

 makes them vulnerable to abuse by adults.
-The purpose of this policy is to make sure that the actions of any adult in the context of the work carried out by the organisation are transparent, safeguarded and promote the welfare of all young people.
+The purpose of this policy is to make sure that the actions of any adult in the context of the work carried out by the organisation are transparent, safeguarded and promote the welfare of all vulnerable adults.

 Principles upon which the Safeguarding Vulnerable Adults Policy is based